 Defining treatments for actions

-A treatment is the definition of the content that is delivered to a customer as part of an action over a specific communication channel.
+A treatment represents how the action is presented and experienced by a customer in a specific communication channel.
 You can define treatments for a number of built-in and custom channels, such as email, web, and others.

 Treatments can be defined at the top level or can be categorized into issues and groups.
 The system automatically selects the issue and group in the Create form using the corresponding values from the action rule.
 Users can change these selections to store the new treatment at a different hierarchical level.